Methods of concrete curing – Key Techniques Explained

 Ponding is the method of wetting the concrete surface by creating a temporary containment area around the concrete.

-The ponding method is one of the very well-known and widely adopted concrete curing methods.
+The ponding method is one of the very well-known and widely adopted concrete water curing technique.
 This method is possible only on horizontal or flat structures and is best suited for curing concrete slabs.

 Small bunds of clay or lean cement sand are placed over the concrete surface.
 Water is filled in the bunds, refilled, and maintained as and when the level goes down.